The Commitment

 The bulk of Rice’s carbon footprint comes from energy, specifically electricity and natural gas.
 Below is a summary of Rice’s carbon footprint, followed by more detail about the calculations.

 Scope 1 emissions account for direct emissions from sources owned by Rice.
 This includes natural gas combusted on-campus, as well as fuel for university-owned vehicles and equipment.
-The fleet vehicles total is an estimate, and the FY19 fleet vehicles estimate will be updated later in the 2019-2020 academic year.
+The fleet vehicles total is an estimate and will be updated in the summer of 2022.

 Scope 2 emissions are indirect emissions produced from electricity purchased by Rice.

 Scope 3 emissions, not included above, include other indirect emissions such as university-sponsored air travel, commuting, and emissions from solid waste disposal.
-Scope 3 emissions will be published later in the 2019-2020 academic year.
+University air travel emissions for 2019 were 4,657 metric tons of CO2e.
+A more complete inventory of Scope 3 emissions will be published later in 2022, and the specific Scope 3 emissions to be included in the carbon neutral commitment will be articulated at that time.

-An in-depth guide detailing calculations, assumptions, and emissions factors will be published later in the 2019-2020 academic year.
+An in-depth guide detailing calculations, assumptions, and emissions factors will be published later in 2023.